 - Then quick release the rest.

-- Fluff cooked rice, add butter, salt and pepper, parmesan cheese if you like and serve.
+Fluff cooked rice, add butter, salt and pepper, parmesan cheese if you like and serve immediately for best results.

 Now let’s talk about the big debate; to rinse or not to rinse.
 If you’re going to go all traditional you would definitely do it.
 I will tell you that I don’t, and for a reason.
 So rinsing is going to remove that white powdery substance on the outside of each piece of grain.
 Removing that will make your pieces separate more when done.